 How to Change or Cancel an Employer ID Number (EIN)

-The IRS has procedures in place for most changes
+The IRS has procedures for these processes.

 IRS Changes EIN Requirement to Increase Security

 If you made a mistake on your EIN application, such as if you listed a non-owner or officer in Item 3 or elsewhere, do not submit a new EIN application, Form SS-4.
 Instead, submit a letter to the IRS, preferably on your company letterhead.

 Include the name and the taxpayer identification number of the current principal officer, general partner, grantor, owner, or trustor.
 Be sure to include the entity's complete name, EIN, and your mailing address so the IRS can correctly identify your IRS account.

 If you Made Changes to Your Business

 If you change your business name after you receive your EIN, write to the IRS at the address where you file your tax return.
 An authorized person from your company must sign the letter.
 If you change the name of your partnership or corporation, you must include a copy of the Articles of Amendment that you filed with your state to authorize the name change.